Muslim group seeks congressional probe on terror watchlist

 FALLS CHURCH, Va.
 (AP) — A Muslim civil rights group called for a congressional investigation Wednesday after its lawsuit revealed that the U.S. government has shared its terrorist watchlist with more than 1,400 private entities, including hospitals and universities.

-The Council on American-Islamic Relations said Congress should look into why the FBI has so widely shared the list, which it believes is riddled with errors.
+The Council on American-Islamic Relations said Congress should look into why the FBI has given such wide access to the list, which CAIR believes is riddled with errors.
 Broad dissemination of the names makes life more difficult for those who are wrongly included, CAIR says.
-Many of those on list are believed to be Muslim.
+Many on the list are believed to be Muslim.

 “This is a wholesale profiling of a religious minority community,” said CAIR National Executive Director Nihad Awad.
 “To share private information of citizens and non-citizens with corporations is illegal and outrageous.”